 If you’re part of the global army of good people doing their best to fight the climate change, we salute you.
 It’s going to take the efforts of everyone to ensure a healthy future for us and our planet.
 But does living sustainably mean that you can’t do the things you love, like travel to amazing places?
 We’re here to tell you that for once, you actually can have it all.
 Like everything when it comes to living well on this giant rock, it’s all about making informed choices.
 Let us explain…

 New Zealand is a top destination for travellers from all over the world, and we don’t need to tell you why… but we will anyway because we’re obsessed with this little slice of paradise.
 Golden sand beaches, dramatic mountain ranges, bizarre and amazing wildlife and a laidback lifestyle are all things that make this country special.

 Since COVID-19 hit, more and more kiwis are exploring their backyard which is amazing.
-Thing is, we all love this country so much, when we travel around Aotearoa we want to do our best to protect the land, the rivers, the oceans the environment and the communities that live here.
+The thing is, we all love this country so much, when we travel around Aotearoa we want to do our best to protect the land, the rivers, the oceans, the environment and the communities that live here.

 How to get around New Zealand sustainably

 Choose your mode of travelling the country to significantly reduce your impact, without sacrificing any of the fun!

 Did you know that driving a camper van around New Zealand produces 10x more carbon than taking the bus?
 Check out this table we made, which shows the carbon impact of the most popular modes of transport around NZ.

 The comparison below is for a 5,500km trip, for example, the Stray Morepork Tour (a 24-day tour to see all the highlights of New Zealand)